What Program did you study at Dorset College and why?

 When I started my course, it was a bit hard for me to understand the academic words and the assignments were quite stressful.
 This was because I left secondary school in 2001, and after 15 years I joined an academic course.
 However, my principle at that time was to start any assignments or exams studies as early as possible and avoid procrastination.
 Moreover, I always asked relevant questions when I had any doubts and was confused about any topics.
 To add, most of my studies were carried out when I was working night shifts during my breaks and during quiet times.

 More importantly, I have to look after my son.
 Yes, I have a son.
 At that time, he was 13 years old.
 I got married quite young and got divorced at a young age too.
-That mean, I am a very busy mum who perform several roles such as a father, mother, HCA and a student as well.
+That means, I am a very busy mum who perform several roles such as a father, mother, HCA and a student as well.
 I really worked hard to be able to cope with everything.

 On my graduation day from Dorset college, December 2016, I received the excellence award.
 I felt proud of myself for my achievement.
-I thank my son for supporting me during my time of struggles.
+I thanked my son for supporting me during my time of struggles.
 He tried to be as independent as possible to reduce my workload which really help me during my studies.

 What three values do you think Dorset College offers on a professional and personal level?

 A. Great communication skills towards individuals – Before starting the pre-nursing course, I was interviewed by the manager of the Dorset College.
 I really felt valued because she interviewed me and asked me why I wanted to do the course and what I would like to achieve from that.
 She encouraged me and gave me some guidance that really helped me to be who I am today.